ArnaudLelievre48/ray-traced-black-hole/README.md

 # ray-traced-black-hole
-trying to code a black hole simulation visualisation through ray-tracing, starting in python, but planning on using that projet to learn rust and rust+GPU
+trying to code a black hole simulation visualization through ray-tracing ; starting in python, but planning on using that project to learn rust and rust+GPU